-“There are no musical limits to our repertoire, and what we can achieve or arrange between us.
-It’s quite an eclectic group of instruments.
-As a group we’ve sometimes played with four string players, an oboe player, a modern Headspace instrument (offering a kind of electronic synthesiser sound or harpsichord), a saxophone and an electric guitar.
+“There are no musical limits to our repertoire, and what we can achieve or arrange between us,” Clarence says.
+“As a group we’ve sometimes played with four string players, an oboe player, a modern Headspace instrument (offering a kind of electronic synthesiser sound or harpsichord), a saxophone and an electric guitar.

-The next stage is for RNS Moves to perform more regularly as part of our programme, and to work with national and international partners on larger collaborations and commissions.
+The next stage is for RNS Moves to perform more regularly, and to work with national and international partners on larger collaborations and commissions.